13 Animals That Never Sleep 🤯

 These tentacles capture food and bring it back to the coral polyp where it was originally found.

-Because of their extreme sensitivity to changes in their surroundings, coral polyps serve as indicators of the quality of the water in which they live.
+Because of their extreme sensitivity to changes in their surroundings, coral polyps indicate the water quality in which they live.

 Coral reefs are among the most diverse ecosystems on Earth, and as such, they provide a habitat for a wide variety of fish, invertebrates, and plant life.